blueprint-platform/codegen-blueprint/docs/architecture/architecture-governance-and-ai-protocol.md

 Instead, it embraces:

 * Explicit decisions
-* Enforced boundaries
+* Observable guardrails
 * Collaborative reasoning

 > **Architecture is a long-term asset.**
 > This governance exists to protect it.